oduwsdl/odusci-etd-template/README.md

 # ODU College of Sciences LaTeX ETD Template

 Welcome to the LaTeX Electronic Thesis and Dissertation (ETD) template for the College of Sciences at Old Dominion University.
-This template is designed to assist students in formatting their theses and dissertations according to the guidelines provided by the college.
+This template is designed to assist students in formatting their theses and dissertations according to the guidelines provided by the university.
+Those using this template must still abide by the guidelines and formatting requirements found in the [ODU Guide for Preparation of Theses and Dissertations](https://www.odu.edu/graduateschool/thesis-dissertation-preparation-submission) ([PDF](https://www.odu.edu/sites/default/files/2024/documents/thesis-dissertation-guide-03-2024.pdf), last updated March 2024).

 ## Before You Begin